What is a Refund Exception?

 Approval of a Refund Exception is not automatic; each situation is reviewed in the context of the information provided along with consideration of the documentation submitted.
 Generally, WCC will not contact you for additional information but will evaluate your appeal with the documents provided.
 The Refund Exception generally applies to ALL of the classes you are currently enrolled in.
 WCC assumes you are no longer attending class.

-If you received Financial Aid or Veterans Benefits, consult those offices before submitting the form.
+If you received Financial Aid (including the Futures for Frontliners & Michigan Reconnect programs) or Veterans Benefits, consult those offices before submitting the form.
+The approval of a Refund Exception may affect your Futures for Frontliners and Michigan Reconnect eligibility.
 The approval of a Refund Exception may mean you owe money back to WCC if Federal Financial Aid is involved or to the V.A. if veteran benefits were involved.

 - Induction of the student into the US Military.